mvhsbball22/dndwikiv1/home/temple-battle.md

 Harshnag yells out to the party **"FLEE -- your fate lies elsewhere"** and then turns to Iymrith, and looses his spear into the Dragon's side.
 Harshnag grapples Iymrith, and it becomes apparent that he means to pin the dragon in place and sacrifice himself so that she may also die beneath the rubble.
-The party begins to take significant damage from chunks of falling rubble, and it is clear that staying in this place means certain death.
+The party begins to take significant damage from chunks of falling rubble, and it is clear that staying in this place means Certain Death.
 Rath runs for Harshnag's axe, realizing that it's well over 300 lbs, he begins to drag it at a snails pace while taking damage from the falling granite.
 Largo notices Rath and moves to help him with the axe, between the two of them they are able to move the massive weapon at a much more reasonable pace.
 Savien remains in the cowl of the All Father and watches in horror as Harshnag is pelted by falling rubble he casts *'Heat Metal*' on the mithril spear head which is deep inside Iymrith, causing her to roar in pain.